Catherine Howard: Other portraits

-Most recently Susan James, Jamie Franco, and Conor Byrne have identified a Portrait of a Young Woman, attributed to the workshop of Hans Holbein the Younger, at the Metropolitan Museum of Art, as a portrait of the Queen.
+Most recently Susan James, Jamie Franco, and Conor Byrne have identified a Portrait of a Young Woman, attributed to the workshop of Hans Holbein the Younger, at the Metropolitan Museum of Art, as a portrait of Catherine.
 Brett Dolman has noted that the hypothesis is "seductive but inconclusive."
 However, it more closely matches general assumptions of Catherine's appearance, than the other non-confirmed and discredited options.
 This portrait is in the right timeframe and depicts a fairly young woman of wealth and high status within the social hierarchy of the Tudor era.
 It is also known that Catherine preferred French hoods, as depicted, and also had a love of fashion.
-This depiction is unique from many other portraits, in that it has no other similar likenesses, that would clearly depict the same woman.
-Meaning that, it is less likely to be another copy of a known person and instead, potentially someone who has not been previously identified.
+This depiction is unique from many other portraits, in that it has no other similar likenesses, that would clearly depict the same woman, meaning that it is less likely to be another copy of a known person and instead potentially someone who has not been previously identified.
 All of these factors make it a reasonable potential to be Catherine, based on all the evidence.

-The portrait of an Unknown Lady (circa 1535), has also been considered as a potential miniature of Catherine.
+The portrait of an Unknown Lady (c.1535), has also been considered as a potential miniature of Catherine.
 However, upon further analysis by British Art Studies, a peer-reviewed art scholarship publisher, Polly Saltmarsh asserts that this is a depiction of the future Queen Mary I, who matches the miniature in several ways.
 The likeness has an upturned nose and blue-grey eyes, which are known features of Mary's and normally in her confirmed depictions.
-The miniature, by being one, is also a confirmed likeness of a royal family member, being that miniatures did not exist outside of the royal family during this time period.
-Finally, by being dated to roughly 1535, is identification is also accurate for Mary, because the lettering translates from the latin "XVIII" to 18.
+The miniature, by being one, is also a confirmed likeness of a royal family member, as miniatures did not exist outside of the royal family during this time period.
+Finally, by being dated to roughly 1535, its identification is also accurate for Mary, because the lettering translates from the latin "XVIII" to 18.
 Commonly, roman numerals in Tudor miniatures and portraits would equate to either the year or the sitter's age.
 Mary I was turning 18 in 1534.
 Overall, all of these facts point toward this conclusion.
-It is unlikely for Catherine Howard to have been painted in 1535, being an 11 year-old girl and the daughter of an impoverished younger son of a prominent family, the Howards.
-To make things more plausible, it would mean changing the dating from the circa 1535 timeframe up 5 years, to roughly 1540.
+It is unlikely for Catherine to have been painted in 1535, being an 11 year-old girl and the daughter of an impoverished younger son of a prominent family, the Howards.
+To make things more plausible, it would mean changing the dating from the c.
+1535 timeframe up five years, to roughly 1540.
 When comparing the two options, again, Mary I is the best fit for identification.